M-H-Nayem/Job-Portal/README.md

-# Job-Portal-Pro
+# Job-Portal

-Job-Portal-Pro is a full-stack job board application built with Next.js, a modern React framework.
+Job-Portal is a full-stack job board application built with Next.js, a modern React framework.
 It connects job seekers with employers, providing features for job posting, application management, and user profiles.

 ## ✨ Features